Jindong Cai 蔡金冬

 Director, US-China Music Institute 美中音乐研习院院长

-Conductor Jindong Cai is the director of the US-China Music Institute and a professor of music at the Bard College Conservatory of Music.
+Conductor Jindong Cai is the director of the US-China Music Institute and professor of music and arts at Bard College.
+He is also academic director and associate conductor of The Orchestra Now (TŌN).
 Prior to joining Bard he was a professor of performance at Stanford University.
-Over the 30 years of his career in the United States, Maestro Cai has established himself as an active and dynamic conductor, scholar of Western classical music in China, and leading advocate of music from across Asia.
+Over the 30 years of his career in the United States, Cai has established himself as an active and dynamic conductor, scholar of Western classical music in China, and leading advocate of music from across Asia.

 蔡金冬在辛辛那提交响乐团开始他指挥生涯，担任助理指挥。 他与音乐总监耶稣·洛佩兹·科沃斯，指挥基思·洛克哈特和辛辛那提流行乐队指挥家艾瑞克·库尔策尔都曾有合作。他曾指挥过大部分中国顶级交响乐团：2012年担任中国深圳交响乐团的首席客座指挥；2015年，他率领深圳交响乐团首次赴美国西海岸巡回演出包括帕洛阿尔托，圣何塞，西雅图，洛杉矶和圣地迭戈，与旧金山歌剧院合作，首演著名作曲家Bright Sheng 新歌剧《红楼梦》。